james-d-elliott/inittmpl/README.md

 Keep It Simple Stupid; Init Templating.

+Why learn a complex templating language when you can just accidentally get the output you basically want?
+Just bang some rocks together and see what happens.

+This tool doesn't think you're smart, it assumes you're a complete idiot.

 ## Limitations

 The only current way to define lists via environment variables is via the `json::` value prefix, and this is the only